oss-generic/process/docs/FormatsAndConventions.md

 Doing so will make the subsequent unification easier.
 ```

-Refer to the article _[How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)_ for a more
+Refer to the article _[How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)_ for more
 advice on writing good commit messages.

 ## Commit organization